QUALINET/databases/_posts/2025-12-15-vr360_imac_qoe_dataset.md

 The videos featured accessibility services including subtitles and sign language interpretation using the ImAc player platform.
 The dataset contains performance metrics data from omnidirectional video consumption sessions, stored in a compressed 7z archive (10.4 MB compressed, 362.4 MB uncompressed).
 The methodology and technical infrastructure used for data collection is documented in the MMEDIA 2019 conference paper by the creators.

-The ImAc project is an EU-funded initiative focused on developing and evaluating access services such as subtitles and sign language for immersive content (360-degree video and virtual reality), ensuring accessibility in immersive media environments.
+The ImAc project is an EU-funded initiative focused on developing and evaluating access services such as subtitles and sign language for immersive content (360-degree video and virtual reality).